Southern Food Blog

 Before the emergence of sharecropping, slaves and other laborers typically ate the same kind of food every day: some kind of corn based food, such as cornbread or cornpone, salted pork or fat back, and molasses.
 This meager diet provided the workers with barely enough calories to perform the backbreaking manual labor demanded of them.
 Slaves frequently developed severe vitamin deficiencies and other associated health problems.
 If there was any group of people who ever came as close to slavery without ever actually being enslaved, it was the sharecropper.
 Not only was the sharecropper anchored to the land by his contract with the land-owner, but his diet was effectively the exact same as that of slaves.
 Although they were farmers, most sharecroppers produced very little produce for their own families, so sharecroppers and their families were susceptible to nutritional disorders.

-Many sharecropper children became afflicted with pica disease known as Pellagra.
+Many sharecropper children became afflicted with a disease known as Pellagra.
 Pellagra is a vitamin deficiency disease caused by dietary lack of niacin (B3) and protein, especially proteins containing the essential amino acid tryptophan.
 Because tryptophan can be converted into niacin, foods with tryptophan but without niacin, such as milk, prevent pellagra.
 Some of the symptoms of this disease include:

 * High sensitivity to sunlight